jasonmutd/Financial-Industry-LLM-Application-Demo/README.md

 ### 3. Agentic AI Implementation
 Agentic AI enhances LLM capabilities by allowing **tool usage, multistep reasoning, and self-iteration**.

-**Problem** I have the impression that, right before an Apple event, the stock price tends to dip and then rise the following day.
+**Problem:** I have the impression that, right before an Apple event, the stock price tends to dip and then rise the following day.
 To validate this assumption, I created an agentic flow to assist with the analysis.

 **Key Features:**
 - Rapid deployment framework